apache/cassandra/doc/source/architecture/dynamo.rst

 multiple nodes are notoriously difficult to implement and typically very latent.

-Instead, Cassanda chooses to offer fast, consistent, latency at any scale for single partition operations, allowing retrieval of entire partitions or only subsets of partitions based on primary key filters.
+Instead, Cassandra chooses to offer fast, consistent latency at any scale for single-partition operations, allowing retrieval of entire partitions or only subsets of partitions based on primary key filters.
 Furthermore, Cassandra does support single partition compare and swap functionality via the lightweight transaction CQL API.